-Chernobyl Children's Project International Ltd (CCI) is an Irish company limited by guarantee incorporated on 7th January 1994.
+Chernobyl Children's Project International Company Limited by Guarantee is an Irish company incorporated under the Companies Acts on 7th January 1994.
+It is a company limited by guarantee and does not have a share capital.

-Board, Officers and Management:
+Board, Officers and Management

-Chernobyl Children's Project International Ltd is governed by members of the Board who are elected for three-year terms, which are renewable.
+Chernobyl Children's Project International Company Limited by Guarantee is governed by members of the Board who are elected for three-year terms, which are renewable.
 All the Directors are non-executive, except for the Voluntary CEO, and have a range of relevant expertise in the areas of finance, public policy and administration, law and business.
-The Board met 4 times in the year ended 31 January 2019.